aec3675/multi-modal-multi-peaks/sidchaini/README.md

 ## Directory Structure

 ### 0. example of spectra - sdss/
-Contains example SDSS spectra and notebooks demonstrating how to work with FITS files using AstroPy.
+Example SDSS spectra and notebooks demonstrating how to work with FITS files using AstroPy.
 This is a reference for myself to see the SDSS spectral format.

-### 1. Download ALL WISe data
+### 1. Download ALL WISeRep data
 Scripts and notebooks for systematically downloading supernova spectra from the WISeREP repository.
 - `wiserep_downloader.py`: Downloads all spectra.

+### 2. EDA Metadata and Spectra
+Some EDA for me to see while I read spectra; to see what kinds of objects are failing, and then iteratively handle them later in #3 (Read and Make Single Dataset).

-### 2. Read and make single dataset
+### 3. Read and Make Single Dataset
-This directory will contain scripts for combining and standardizing the SDSS and WISeREP data into a single big dataset (`tensors`).
+Scripts for combining and standardizing the SDSS and WISeREP data into a single big dataset (`tensors`).
+As of April 19, I have successfully read 45,062 of the 54,005 spectra downloaded, and ran basic tests on them to make sure the wavelength and flux read make sense.
+(See the [script](https://github.com/sidchaini/Death-and-Taxes/blob/main/sidchaini/sidhelpers.py) for more details on the checks.

 — Sid Chaini

-## Updates / Changelog
+## Changelog
 While creating this dataset, I decided to keep a log of every single thing I've done, to maintain reproducibility.
+- **2025-05-07**:
+    - Some other things have popped up for this month, but I'll be returning to this in June!

+- **2025-04-18**:
+    - Created a [helper script](https://github.com/sidchaini/Death-and-Taxes/blob/main/sidchaini/sidhelpers.py) to run common-sense checks on the data being read.
+This is to ensure that the automated reading of spectra gives us trends we expect: units, range, monotonicity, positivity etc. Take a look at the script for more details!
+    - Iteratively modified the helper script to keep eliminating points of failure for spectra reading, and ended with 45,062 of the 54,005 spectra being successfully read (and passing above checks).

 - **2025-03-10**:
     - Downloaded all spectra and zip files by running script in `1. download ALL wise data`.
     - Once downloaded, I consolidated everything into a single header file `wiserep_spectra_combined.csv` and a `spectra.tar.gz`.